Have you ever had an FSAVC with Britannia Life?

 - Britannia Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Britannia Life may not have made their consumers aware about the chance of purchasing "Added Years".
+- Britannia Life may not have made their customers aware about the chance of purchasing "Added Years".

-- Britannia Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Britannia Life may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Britannia Life mis-sold you your FSAVC?